henningzakrisson/su-math-thesis/README.md

-# su-math-thesis
+# PhD thesis template
+## Department of Mathematics, Stockholm University
-A (unofficial) LaTeX template for creating a PhD thesis at the Department of Mathematics, Stockholm University
+A (unofficial) LaTeX template for creating a PhD thesis at the Department of Mathematics, Stockholm University.